deltafy/handbook/README.md

 It is paramount for people to gain satisfaction from the things they do.
 In this case, everyone must be granted the flexibility and opportunity to build until they manage to achieve satisfaction and take pride in the things they manage to accomplish.
 The only rule is to build sustainably and take ownership.

-### Experimentation

-While we encourage the adoption of frameworks and best practices, we also believe that strong adherence to convention impedes one's openness towards new ideas and lessens the room for growth.

-True innovation is the painstaking process of experimentation, not having full certainty of whether an experiment will be highly successful or not.
-To adhere to this definition of innovation, we believe in the need to _responsibly_ unleash from structure and authoritative knowledge.

 ## Footnote

 The culture that Deltafy tries to foster is not a salary, and we do not see culture as some form of incentive for people to work better or to be more productive.
-Rather, we want to develop a culture that is based on behaviors that will turn hackers into better thinkers.
+Rather, we want to develop a culture that is based on behaviors that will turn brilliant hackers into better thinkers.

-The culture we are trying to build is one that we can say with certainty that does not encourage good behavior and professional conduct to parasitize its constituents.
-Rather, it is a culture that puts mutualistic growth at its utmost priority, as we highly believe that ensuring individual growth and autonomy are essential to achieving synergy.
+We can say with certainty that the culture we are trying to build is one that does not encourage good behavior and professional conduct to parasitize its constituents.
+Rather, we are building a culture that puts mutualistic growth at its utmost priority, as we strongly believe that synergy can only be achieved by ensuring individual growth and autonomy.

 We are all ships sailing towards the same horizon.